 Staff member to tick as appropriate:

-☐ University Referral to Medmark (CIP) $\square$ Application for Critical Illness Provisions
+☐ University Referral to Medmark (CIP) \square Application for Critical Illness Provisions

 □ TRR

 Name:

 Date of Birth:

 School/Function Name:

 I understand that Medmark Occupational Healthcare (Medmark) will be asked to review my medical data to provide an opinion to my employer on my fitness to work and/or eligibility for CIP (as appropriate).

-Signature
+Signature Date

-by the GDPR include: Name Telephone number E-mail address Employment details Medmark will safeguard your persona Birth date Residential address Gender Medical / health information I data to ensure it remains confidential and will only handle your erms contained in their Privacy Notice and applicable data protection
+by the GDPR include: Name Telephone number E-mail address Employment details Medmark will safeguard your personal mark processes for occupational health purposes and which are covered Birth date Residential address Gender Medical / health information I data to ensure it remains confidential and will only handle your terms contained in their Privacy Notice and applicable data protection

-Consent to retaining personal health data Medmark will retain your medical records on an ongoing basis, for as long as they have a relationship with you, and in order for them to: comply with their legal records retention obligations; inform a diagnosis of a latent condition, ensure your health and safety and protect your vital interests; defend or bring legal claims; and/or address complaints regarding their services.
+Consent to retaining personal health data Medmark will retain your medical records on an ongoing basis, for as long as they have a relationship with you and in order for them to: comply with their legal records retention obligations; inform a diagnosis of a latent condition, ensure your health and safety and protect your vital interests; defend or bring legal claims; and/or address complaints regarding their services.
 Medmark will delete your personal data once it is no longer required for these purposes.

-Please confirm, by signing below, that you consent to Medmark retaining your personal data for the purposes
+Please confirm, by signing below, that you consent to Medmark retaining your personal data for the purposes outlined above.
+You may withdraw your consent at any time in which case Medmark will delete your data

-• ur consent at any time in which case Medmark will delete your data be keep your data for statutory or compliance reasons.
+unless they are otherwise permitted to keep your data for statutory or compliance reasons.

 I consent to Medmark holding personal data on my behalf for the purposes described here.

 Date

 Signature